mkoertgen/azure-app-exporter/README.md

 # azure-app-exporter

-Exposing Prometheus Metrics for Azure App Registration sueful for alerting on expiring Service Principal Credentials.
+Exposing Prometheus Metrics for Azure App Registration useful for alerting on expiring Service Principal Credentials.

 See [Documentation](_docs/index.md) for more information.